apache/mynewt-site/docs/os/modules/console/console_is_init.md

 #### Returned values

-Returns 1 if console has been initialized.
-0 if not.
+1 if console has been initialized.

+0 if console has not been initialized.

 #### Example